PhilKes/movieland/README.md

 ## Attribution
-All Movie Posters, Descriptions, Meta-data are provided by the free <a href="https://developers.themoviedb.org/3" target="_blank">TMDB Movie Database API</a>
+All Movie Posters, Descriptions, Meta-data are provided by the free <a href="https://developers.themoviedb.org/3" target="_blank">TMDB Movie Database API</a>.

+This product uses the TMDB API but is not endorsed or certified by

 <img src="/doc/tmdb.svg" width="400px">